Pro-NerdX/Raychel/README.md

 ## Current State

-> Current: 10.5.
-A Scene with Metal Spheres (Ray Tracing In One Weekend)
+> Current: 10.
+Metal (Ray Tracing In One Weekend)

-> Upcoming: 10.6.
-Fuzzy Reflections (Ray Tracing In One Weekend)
+> Upcoming: 11.
+Dielectrics (Ray Tracing In One Weekend)

 This is a python implementation of the project(s) from the book series [Ray Tracing In One Weekend](https://raytracing.github.io)